Understanding Dog Blood Tests

 We recommend discussing lab tests for dogs with your veterinarian, in order to make an informed decision as to whether or not your canine friend can benefit from dog blood work.

 How Our Dog Laboratory Processes Blood Work

-In addition to having veterinary staff on duty around-the-clock to handle pet health emergencies, Noah's Ark Veterinary Hospital also has its own in-house laboratory.
+In addition to having veterinary staff on duty to handle pet health emergencies, Noah's Ark Veterinary Hospital also has its own in-house laboratory.
 Although this means we can process all kinds of lab work for dogs quickly and reliably, it is in emergency situations, when time is of the essence, our in-house dog laboratory is most helpful.